fabkrum/web-performance-resources/crux-page-data.md

 ];
 ```

-In the Google Sheet "Type" column URLs are called "Page (URL)".
+In the Google Sheet "Type" column, sitemap entries are named: "Page (URL)".

 ## Add Origin(s) - optional

 The origin aggregates the Core Web Vitals from all pages of your site.
-The origin is called "Origin" in the the Google Sheet "Type" column.
+In the Google Sheet "Type" column, sitemap entries are named: "Origin".

 ```
 const ORIGINS = [